 24Genetics is a company offering a variety of direct-to-consumer genetic tests.
 With this company, you can test your genetics and get reports in a variety of different categories, from drug interactions to your athletic traits.
 These tests are supported by a varied set of scientific data, some of which the company shares on its website.
 The results from these tests can give you insights into your health, but cannot be used as a diagnosis tool.
 Here, we have reviewed 24Genetic’s many offerings and packages.
+We collected a lot of data and analyzed it to write the most comprehensive 24Genetics review.

 |Can be used for||Whole Genome Sequencing